-Students scoring 19 or above on the English section of the Enhanced ACT, 470 or above on verbal SAT, 45 or above on the ASSET Writing Skills test, or 75 percent or above on the COMPASS.
-Writing test may enroll in college-level English courses.
-Students not meeting the standard shall successfully complete a developmental program or programs in English composition before being awarded credit for freshman English.
-Freshman English may be taken concurrent with or subsequent to any required developmental composition program
+Students scoring 19 or above on the English section of the Enhanced ACT, 470 or above (and beginning Fall 2013 scoring 450 or above) on verbal writing SAT, 45 or above on the ASSET Writing Skills test, or 75 or above (and beginning Fall 2013 scoring 80 or above) on the COMPASS Writing Skills test may enroll in college-level English composition courses.
+Students with a state minimum score on an approved state +common core assessment for college readiness, or who successfully complete a state approved +college transition course in literacy also may enroll in a college-level English composition course.
+Students not meeting the standard shall successfully complete a developmental course programs or programs in English composition or state approved student success plan before being awarded credit for freshman English.